This is the largest city unconnected to any other by road.

 How Long to Spend in Iquitos City

-However, you may choose to spend some time in Iquitos itself either before or after your Amazon Rainforest experience.
+However, you may choose to spend some time in Iquitos itself.
+You can add a day or two before or after your Amazon Rainforest experience.
 Given the minimum time to spend on tours and cruises is 4 or 5 days, to explore Iquitos as well we would recommend a minimum of 7 days.

 Where to go for short Amazon tours of less than 5 days?

 For Amazon tours for less than 5 days, Iquitos is not the best choice to make the most of your experience in the Amazon Rainforest.
 This is because of the time it takes to reach the areas of high wildlife, which are farther out from the city.

 The Tambopata protected area is part of one of the world’s largest areas of protected tropical forest.
-As you can imagine, the wildlife is incredible and you can arrive at the reserve after only 30 minutes of travel time.
-This means you spend more time in the rainforest and so more chances to find fascinating animals, plants, and beautiful scenery.
+As you can imagine, the wildlife is incredible.
+And you can arrive at the reserve after only 30 minutes of travel time.
+This means you spend more time in the rainforest and more chances to find fascinating animals, plants and beautiful scenery.

 Recommended Lodges for Short Tours from Puerto Maldonado, Peru